EdgeVision: Towards Collaborative Video Analytics on Distributed Edges for Performance Maximization: Performance Evaluation

 \subsection{Performance Comparison}

-We compare the average reward per episode of our method with the baseline methods under different weights in Fig. \ref{fig:cmp}.
-We can observe in Fig. \ref{fig:cmp} that our method can achieve higher rewards compared with the baseline methods under different weights. \emph{IPPO} achieves lower rewards and is more unstable during training compared with our method, because each agent learns its policy independently.

-When the workload of an edge node is heavy, the baseline methods which only process video frames locally without dispatching (i.e., \emph{Locall-PPO}, \emph{Local-Random}, \emph{Local-Min}, and \emph{Local-Max}) have poor performance, because the edge nodes cannot cooperate with others to utilize the spare resources on others to process inference requests.
+We present a comparative analysis of our method's average episode performance against baseline methods across various weights, as depicted in Fig. \ref{fig:cmp}.
+The results, illustrated in Fig. \ref{fig:cmp}, reveal that our method consistently outperforms baseline approaches across different weight configurations.
+Specifically, our method surpasses \emph{IPPO}, which exhibits lower rewards and increased instability during training due to independent policy learning for each agent.
+Meanwhile, \emph{Local-PPO} underperforms as edge nodes lack collaborative capabilities, limiting their ability to efficiently process video frames and handle inference requests collectively. \emph{Predictive} experiences diminished performance, as it may inaccurately anticipate future workloads and inadequately capture system dynamics.

-When the penalty weight is relatively large (i.e., $\omega = 5, 15$), the baseline methods that adopt the most complex model and the highest resolution (i.e., \emph{Shortest-Queue-Max}, \emph{Random-Max}, \emph{Local-Max}) have poor performance due to the large inference delay and transmission delay.
-Choosing the cheapest model and lowest resolution (i.e., \emph{Shortest-Queue-Min} and \emph{Random-Min}) can reduce overall delay and increase rewards.
-However, the rewards are still lower than our method, because our method can dynamically choose the most appropriate resolution, model, and edge node for video frames.
+In instances of relatively high penalty weights (i.e., $\omega = 5, 15$), baseline methods employing the most complex model and highest resolution (\emph{Shortest Queue Max}, \emph{Random Max}) demonstrate poor performance due to significant inference and transmission delays.
+Conversely, opting for the cheapest model and lowest resolution (\emph{Shortest Queue Min}, \emph{Random Min}) reduces overall delay and increases rewards.
+Nonetheless, our method consistently outperforms these alternatives by dynamically selecting the most suitable resolution, model, and edge node for video frames.

-We dissect the average rewards and illustrate the performance metrics of average accuracy, average overall delay, and average video frame drop percentage of different methods under the default penalty weight (i.e., $\omega = 5$) in Fig. \ref{fig: cmp_w_5}.
-The performance metrics under other weights also show similar observations.
-As shown in Fig. \ref{fig: w_5accuracy}, our method has close accuracy to \emph{IPPO}.
-However, our method can achieve a much lower overall delay and video frame drop percentage, as observed in Fig. \ref{fig: w_5delay} and Fig. \ref{fig: w_5drop}.
-This verifies that our method can schedule the inference requests more efficiently among the edge nodes, thereby achieving higher performance.
+In Fig. \ref{fig: cmp_w_5}, we present a comprehensive analysis of various methods' average performance, focusing on metrics such as average accuracy, average overall delay, and average video frame drop percentage under the default penalty weight ($\omega = 5$).
+Similar observations hold for other penalty weights.
+Fig. \ref{fig: w_5accuracy} shows that our method closely matches the accuracy of \emph{IPPO} and outperforms \emph{Predictive} in reducing overall delay and video frame drop percentage (Fig. \ref{fig: w_5delay} and \ref{fig: w_5drop}), highlighting the enhanced efficiency of our approach in scheduling inference requests across edge nodes.